 Some members are required to pay a Part D late enrollment penalty.
 The Part D late enrollment penalty is an additional premium that must be paid for Part D coverage if at any time after your initial enrollment period is over, there is a period of 63 days or more in a row when you did not have Part D or other creditable prescription drug coverage.
 Creditable prescription drug coverage is coverage that meets Medicare's minimum standards since it is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.
 The cost of the late enrollment penalty depends on how long you went without Part D or other creditable prescription drug coverage.
 You will have to pay this penalty for as long as you have Part D coverage.

-The Part D late enrollment penalty is added to your monthly premium.
-When you first enroll in Wellcare Assist (HMO), we let you know the amount of the penalty.
+When you first enroll in Wellcare No Premium (HMO), we let you know the amount of the penalty.

 You will not have to pay it if: